davidpham87/pandoc-live/README.md

 # Requirement

-You should have a `node-js` installed and under your path.
+You should have a `node-js` server installed and under your path.
 Tested against version `12.13.0`.

 # How To